-If you don’t have a specific plan in place for your future goals, save as much as you can.
+Main takeaway here: If you don’t have a specific plan in place for your future goals, save as much as you can.
 The joke that I overuse is that you are never going to yell at me in retirement and say, “Dang it Chad, I saved too much money and now I don’t know what to do with it!”
 The more important advice would be not to forget to enjoy life today as well.

-This may be a topic you didn’t expect to see here, but it is important for many young physicians since family life seems to get a later start when compared to your peers.
+This may be a topic you didn’t expect to see here, but it is important for many young physicians since family life seems to get a later start when compared to your non-physician peers.
 You go to college, then medical school, then residency, and then fellow, and before you know it you’re 30+ years old.
 You spend a few years getting financially comfortable, and now you’re in your mid-to-late 30’s and ready to start a family.

-We have had this topic come up with a few medical professionals and other young professionals.
-With financial planning, you always learn something new.
 It all started after one client paid out of pocket for a successful IVF, and today they have a beautiful little boy (with the world’s cutest chubby cheeks).
 At our meeting, she asked me if I knew about the states that covered IVF, and I told her I was not aware of any.
 I am an avid researcher/reader, so when I am hit with a new topic my brain needs to know more.
 So I hit the books (aka Google).